 Document uploads for easy tracking: Policy documents can be uploaded, allowing the technology to extract key information and present it on a personalised dashboard.

-Market scan for smarter savings: Kiwis can quickly check whether they are overpaying and discover better options.
+Market Scan for smarter savings: Kiwis can quickly check whether they are overpaying and discover better options.

 If you're looking for real-time insurance quotes for car, house, contents, or other policies, Quashed is the only platform that offers this through its unique Market Scan feature.
 Unlike MoneyHub, Quashed provides quotes based on your information in real-time, giving you prices that are tailored to you.